Biking and Walking in Virginia

 Projects and Studies

-This study provides planing work and an environmental assessment for a 65 mile greenway from near Petersburg, Virginia to the North Carolina border along the section of the Southeast High Speed Rail Corridor in Virginia.
+This study provides planning work and an environmental assessment for a 65 mile greenway from near Petersburg, Virginia to the North Carolina border along the section of the Southeast High Speed Rail Corridor in Virginia.

 The Virginia Department of Transportation (VDOT) has developed the State Bicycle Policy Plan to ensure bicyclists are an integral component of Virginia’s multimodal transportation system, and to provide bicycle policy recommendations that will guide the planning, design, construction, operation and maintenance of bicycle accommodations.